Frequently asked questionsHere you can find the answer to most frequently asked questions

 In September 2018, the No Drone awareness campaign was launched under the direction of the Molenwaard and Alblssserwaard municipal authorities.
 The campaign uses signs, social media, and other means to make Kinderdijk World Heritage visitors aware of the impact that drones have on the daily lives and privacy of our residents.
 Under current regulations, drone pilots may be fined by force of Molenwaard General Local Directives (Algemene Plaatselijke Verordening) if they cause demonstrable nuisance and are caught in the act.
 The amount fined is nothing to sneeze at: 410 euros, to be precise.
 If you did manage to obtain a licence, please be sure to inform us at the Kinderdijk World Heritage Foundation (SWEK).
 We will inform the millers in turn.

-Can I moor with my boat in World Heritage Kinderdijk?
+Can I moor my boat in Kinderdijk World Heritage waters?

 No, you cannot.
 Mooring your boat or other craft at the Kinderdijk World Heritage jetties is strictly forbidden.

 Where can I find information about educational materials and curriculum programmes about Kinderdijk World Heritage?